Checking Out (15)

 The library has laptop computers available for use inside the building to adults and teens.
 Please visit the second floor computer help desk.

-Mini Ipads and Kindles are also available for a check out period of two weeks.
+Mini iPads are also available for check out.
 Please visit the Maker Space on the second floor.

 Yes, the library has free wireless access available to the public throughout the building and in the immediate vicinity outside the building.

 Yes, with proper identification, computers for internet use are available to those ages 13+ on the second floor.

 Those ages 13-17 may also use internet computers in the Teen Zone located on the first floor.

 The Children’s Department, also located on the first floor, has computers available for children under the age of 13.

 Library Cards (11)

 Please visit the New Cards desk on the first floor.
 You will need a valid photo ID and proof of address (recent piece of mail, utility bill, or voter card).